bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Customers will approach the pharmacist at their pharmacy station.
 Make sure to welcome them with a detailed and polite greeting.

-**Step 2:** Once the guest has selected what medicine they want, it will be your job to find it.
-Click on the medicine behind you and hand it to the guest by pressing 'H' and entering their username.
-On mobile, use the handto system, which is located on the left side of your screen.
+**Step 2:** Once the customer has selected what medicine they want, it will be your job to find it.
+Click on the medicine behind you.

+**Step 3:** Follow the POS Systems guidance.

-**Step 3:** After you have given the guest their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.
+**Step 4:** Thank the customer for shopping at BloxStreet's pharmacy and remind them to come again soon.

 ### Vision Center
 {:.text-blue-000}